-Letters of Recommendation are one of the most important elements of any scholarship application as they can provide important information about your intellectual abilities or give a well-rounded picture of you as a person.
+Recommendations are one of the most important elements of any scholarship application as they can provide important information about your intellectual abilities or give a well-rounded picture of you as a person.

-Who Should Write a Letter of Recommendation?
+Who Should Complete a Recommendation?

 Here are a few tips for how to get to know individuals that can serve as a recommender: